stellar-deprecated/soroban-docs/README.md

 contributing to Stellar's various repositories.
 Please take special note of the [code of conduct].

-Our documentation site is built using [Docusaurus][docusaurus].
-The content is written in [MDX][mdx], which adds a lot of cool possibilities.
+Our documentation site is built using [Docusaurus].
+The content is written in [MDX], which adds a lot of cool possibilities.
 Even if you're unfamiliar with plain markdown, do not fear!
 You can still contribute in a helpful and meaningful way. markdown is super easy to learn, and will come quite naturally after only a bit of practice.
 You can always help fix typos, spelling, and broken links, too.

 ## Quick Start